abpetkov/switchery/README.md

 - `disabledOpacity` : opacity of the switch when it's disabled (0 to 1)
 - `speed` : length of time that the transition will take, ex.
 '0.4s', '1s', '2.2s' (Note: transition speed of the handle is twice shorter)

-## Multiple calls

-You can filter out existing elements that have already been called by looking for data-switchery="true"

 ## Examples

 ##### Checked